mldarshana/stockmax/README.md

 StockMax
 ========

 My custom solution to Hacker Rank Stock Maximize Question Using PHP.
+Please click on the `index.php` file above to see the PHP code.

 Problem Definition
 ------------------